If You Know the Basics of Estate Administration

 But you need to know the basics.

-Join us and Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA on Thursday, June 1st, 2017 at 9am Pacific Time (12pm Eastern Time) for a 90-minute teleconference entitled, “What CPAs and Financial Advisors (and even some Attorneys) Need to Know About Estate Administration”.
+Join us and Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA for a 90-minute presentation entitled, “What CPAs and Financial Advisors (and even some Attorneys) Need to Know About Estate Administration”.

 In this “basics” course, you’ll learn:

 - The tax and non-tax related steps that must take place in an estate administration (you’ll even get an Estate Administration checklist!

 - The key, and often overlooked, IRS forms that should be filed in virtually every estate (which are not tax returns!)